Bachelor of Data Science Degrees

 Majoring in data science will be the discipline that is selected by the student, and provides a general overview of techniques in cleaning, analyzing, and visualizing information for an organization.
 Frequently, there are pathways that students select to satisfy criteria in the major, such as picking a programming language, what type of statistical analysis to explore, and how this type of information can be applied based on the industry they are planning to get into.

-Regardless of option selected by the student, entering into data science is a broad field and there may only be related alternative available.
-For example, students may be able to major in statistics or computer science with similar coursework that is found in a genuine data science curriculum.
+Students may be able to major in statistics or computer science with similar coursework that is found in a genuine data science curriculum.

-The amount of courses that are needed in a major or minor will depend on the university’s curriculum.
+The number of courses that are needed in a major or minor will depend on the university’s curriculum.
 Typically, at least 10 courses are required for the major in data science and there will be plenty of room for customization toward a specific profession.
 A minor will generally require half the credit hours and there will be certain types of courses that are selected by the student to complete.

 Other items that could help in the admission process include a personal essay or statement of purpose.
 This will detail what the student has accomplished so far in their academics and what their career goals in the future.
 Specifically, they can detail why they have chosen the university to pursue their studies, such as aligning with their mission statement or acknowledging the success rate of their program.